River Fun, Unique Artisans and Rich History: Top things to do in Elora and Fergus, Ontario

 Elora Mill

-Located in the heart of downtown, the Elora Mill is an iconic building in Elora and the perfect place to lay your head on a weekend getaway.
+Located in the heart of downtown, the Elora Mill is an iconic spot in Elora and the perfect place to lay your head on a weekend getaway.
 The historic Inn boasts over 30 luxurious guest rooms, all showcasing rustic and modern design elements mixing natural materials including marble, wood and original mill limestone.
 Many suites have wood burning fireplaces, exposed brick, and private outdoor terraces, perfect for a cozy night in, or a romantic escape for two.

 Breadalbane Inn